kptdev/kpt/package-examples/helloworld-kustomize/README.md

 ```
 kpt fn render .
 ```
-and observe the message in the package change.
+and observe the message environment variable in the patch change.
 You can also see documentation on `apply-setters` function to see a full range of ways to apply the changes.

-# SEE ALSO